t2pellet/strawgolem/README.md

 ## Lifespan
 The Straw Golem has a limited lifespan of 7 in-game days.
-- This lifespan goes down faster when the golem is exposed to the rain or cold, when it stands in water, or when it carries a heavy object, such as a pumpkin.
+- This lifespan goes down faster when the golem is exposed to the rain or cold, when it stands in water, or when it carries a heavy object, such as a pumpkin
+- You can protect your golem from rain by building it a Straw Hat
 - Shivering indicates the prior two conditions, a custom animation the latter.
 - Lifespan is restored by feeding the golem wheat, which also heals it.